ECIP 1111: Olympia EVM and Protocol Upgrades Source

 • Aligns ETC with the broader trend toward DAO-governed, treasury-enabled ecosystems

-This model preserves ETC’s independence while securing its future.
+This model preserves ETC’s monetary policy while securing its future.

 Backwards Compatibility